Frequently Asked Questions

 Although we prefer everyone to bring their own, a disposable mask will be provided to any visitors who are in need of one.

 Specific measures are in place to help protect visitors and staff from the possibility of COVID-19 transmission.
-There is a limit to the number of people who can be in the museum at one time.
-All guests must reserve a timed entrance ticket through the Gregg Museum website.
-There are designate entrance and exit doors, and a suggested wayfinding path for guests to follow.
-For the protection of our staff and visitors, we have also scheduled additional cleaning times throughout the day.
-Hand sanitizer stations will be available for visitor use.
-The use of masks/face coverings is required.
+For the protection of our staff and visitors, we have scheduled additional cleaning times throughout the day.
+Hand sanitizer stations are available for visitor use.
+The use of masks/face coverings is strongly recommended.

 Can visitors check personal items?